AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Lower Premiums in Maryland

-The best way to lower your premiums in Maryland is to be a good driver.
 Two factors that commonly drive up auto insurance premiums are accidents and traffic violations.
 Obey the speed limit and make smart decisions while driving.
 These are some other avenues to lower premiums in Maryland:

 Proof of Car Insurance in Maryland

-• Fines: $150 fine for a period of one to 30 days, or an increase of $7 daily if you don’t pay it after the 30th day
+• Fines: $200 fine, increasing by $7 daily if you don’t pay it after the 30th day.

-• Suspension: Registration suspended until you provide proof of insurance
+• Suspension: Registration suspended until you provide proof of insurance.

 Driving Laws in Maryland